| |

 you up from running for 20 minutes, towards a suitable

-fitness for running a five kilometer race.
+fitness for running a ten kilometer race. if

-you are attempting a 4000m peak (ie the Summer Intro course),
+you are attempting a 4000m peak (ie the Summer Intro

-then you should compete this training planner.
+course), then you should compete this training planner.

-Course suitability: This is
+Course suitability: This

-piste skiing courses, snowshoeing and trekking courses,
+Intro, off piste skiing courses, snowshoeing and

-and weekend courses.
-For courses where there are big height
+trekking courses, and weekend courses.
+For courses

-gains (over 1300m in a day) or days longer than 8 hours
+a day) or days longer than 8 hours on foot, look

-level for any of our courses. |
+any of our courses. |

 |